Hannes-Soosaar/wellness-app/README.md

 ## Advice page

-This page is meant fo you to get AI generated advice the questions are hardcoded and meant for the 1.0 version of the app.
-The chat functionality will be added in version 3.0
+This page is meant fo you to get AI generated advice the questions are hardcoded and meant for the "numbers don't lie" version.

+It can provide Advice for:
+-today
+-upcoming week.
+-upcoming month.

+Provide a summary of your progress for:
+-today
+-past week
+-past month

+It has the capable of taking in a date range, to give advice for the range of date selected or provide a summary

 ## Progress page